SmartWasteCollection/documentation/domain-analysis/business-problem-analysis.md

 > We would like to optimise the waste collection process in order for citizens to always be able to dispose of their waste in the nearest collection point.

 2. **How many dumpsters are there in each collection point?**
-> Depending on the amount of people that live in the area where the collection point is located, there may be one or several dumpsters for each type of common waste.
+> Depending on the amount of people that live in the area where the collection point is located, there may be one or several dumpsters for each type of ordinary waste.
 For instance, a collection point may have two dumpsters for plastic, two for paper and one for each other type of waste.

 3. **Which types of dumpsters are there in each collection point?**
 > The waste types that are collected in every collection point are _unsorted_, _organic_, _plastic/aluminium_, _paper_ and _glass_.
 We are also thinking about introducing further kinds of waste.